Textile in space is a dream that human beings have seen beyond the use of textiles in mere clothings as a covering.

 Nonetheless, a good strength to weight ratio, high abrasion resistance, extremely light-weight, flexibility, durability, comfortability, mechanical and chemical resistance are some of the compulsory features of textiles in this regard.
-And keeping this in mind, the developed technical textiles are serving in this field with no sweat!
+And keeping this in mind, the developed technical textiles are serving in this textile space field with no sweat!

 Textiles have been used by human beings since the pre-historic time.
-Only the recent researches for the past few decades have led to the concept of developing technical textiles.
+Only the recent researches for the past few decades have led to the concept of developing technical textiles in space.
 One of the major fields of applications of textile is in the process of aircraft manufacturing and related products.
 Surely, getting to know some of the applications will give us a glimpse on how our dream to reach the stars in becoming a reality!

 The broken parts of rotor blade can operate as projectile and form external effect.
 So, woven structure and material such as Kevlar, Nylon, glass fiber metal resign, aromatic polyamide and carbon/epoxy composite structures are used to decrease the impact damage.
 These textile materials co-operate with flight surface and help the rotor inner side for covering against ballistic damage.